bogadrian/gatsby-final/src/posts/recruitment-broken.md

 But still didn’t happen.
 In some cases I had no feedback whatsoever.

-Like someone told me: "They are asking me to go through the process because they have this kind of _we accept everyone_ policy and they most show that they tried out even an old guy like me.
+Like someone told me: "They are asking me to go through the process because they have this kind of _we accept everyone_ policy and they must show that they tried out even an old guy like me.

 A bit like it happens to women.

 No, I am not angry with the recruitment process and with recruiters.

 I am just disappointed.

 The last experience I had was with someone who contacted me (I didn’t apply which is a big difference).